What You Need to Know to Affiliate With Move to Amend

 - The Move to Amend campaign, its goals, values and strategies

-- The criteria we expect them to fulfill as local representatives of Move to Amend
+- The role we expect them to fulfill as local representatives of Move to Amend

-- The resources available from the Move to Amend National Team to assist them in community organizing to fulfill the criteria.
+- The resources available from the Move to Amend National Team to assist them in community organizing to fulfill their role.

-Please note that you will need a minimum of five members to start a Move to Amend group.
-If you have less than five folks please contact us so we can discuss how to help you grow.
-We've found that teams of less than five struggle to form an effective group.
+(Please note that you will need a minimum of five members to start a Move to Amend Affiliate.
+If you have less than five folks but still want to form an Affiliate, please contact us so we can discuss how to help you grow.
+We've found that teams of less than five struggle to form an effective group.)

-Before filling out the application please be sure all members of your group have read these articles and have a group discussion about them to be sure your group understands Move to Amend's principles and background:
+Before filling out the application, please be sure to read the following articles.
+If you're applying as a group, please be sure all members of your group have read these articles and have a group discussion about them to be sure your group understands Move to Amend's principles and background: